Research center celebrates opening of ‘Smart Crossways’ operations center at Purdue Airport to advance UAV efforts

 “Saab is proud to support Purdue in revolutionizing air traffic management technologies,” said Erik Smith, president and CEO of Saab in the U.S. “This air mobility test infrastructure will enable fast and controlled prototyping in this important field.”

-The operations center will be equipped with a gridded wall of high-definition screens along with motion-capture cameras and VR/AR technologies to facilitate immersive interactions with “outer” spaces.
-To advance their efforts, researchers will use wearable devices such as high-performing eye-tracking glasses, mobile electroencephalography devices and heart rate sensors.
+The operations center is equipped with a gridded wall of high-definition screens along with motion-capture cameras and VR/AR technologies to facilitate immersive interactions with “outer” spaces.
+To advance their efforts, researchers can use wearable devices such as high-performing eye-tracking glasses, mobile electroencephalography devices and heart rate sensors.

 “As of today, it takes up to four people to operate a large uncrewed aircraft like the Earhart owned by AIDA3,” said Simon Thompson, group CEO of Windracers.
 “With facilities like the SOC, the AIDA3 team can perform research that allows them to build AI systems that aim to quickly shift from a 4-1 operator ratio to 1-to-10.”